Course Code: pb3

 It's time for you to discover how to create and work with tables in Publisher.
 You'll also learn how to apply and customize table borders; add shading, colors, and patterns; and merge and split cells.

-In this lesson, you'll begin a two-lesson series on how to create an impressive professional newsletter in Publisher.
-You'll begin by going over some basic planning issues (the crucial first steps!) and then examine some layout tips.
+This lesson is the start of a two-lesson series on how to create an impressive professional newsletter in Publisher.
+You'll begin by going over some basic planning issues (the crucial first steps!), and then examine some layout tips.
 By the end of this lesson, you'll select or create a color scheme, develop a masthead, flow text onto a page, and then continue that text onto another page.